I bought a barrel drum of red pistachios

 and deal them one at a time

-Letting him crack them with his own hands
+Letting him crack them with his own

 Each plump kernel eventually falling out